PBfordev/wxecharts/README.md

 #### Communicating with the Chart from C++ Code

-This is accomplished using `wxWebView::RunScript()`, where the C++ code asks JavaScript code to either (a) create or modify the chart or (b) query the chart for certain information.
+This is accomplished using `wxWebView::RunScriptAsync()`, where the C++ code asks JavaScript code to either (a) create or modify the chart or (b) query the chart for certain information.

 #### Communicating with C++ Code from the Chart